javiiervm/Xavion-AI/README.md

 │   ├── knowledge.json       # Initial dictionary downloaded from the internet with createDic.py
 │   └── memory.json          # Custom dictionary where both user and AI can write new definitions ├── auxiliar/
-│   └── test_model_load.py   # Script to test the loading of the model and tokenizer.
-├── main.py                  # Main chat loop logic
+│   └── test_model_load.py   # Script to test the loading of the model and tokenizer ├── main.py                  # Main chat loop logic
 ├── requirements.txt         # Packages which you need to install to run the chatbot └── README.md